Read more to learn why serious injuries require exceptional legal expertise

-One very important step in a personal injury compensation claim is establishing who was at fault, and to what degree.
-Only once all parties have agreed this point, can matters progress to establishing the level of compensation.
+One important step in a personal injury compensation claim is establishing who was at fault, and to what degree.
+This is known as 'liability'.

-A common situation is that the injured person was not wearing their seatbelt.
-Many people may assume this to mean that they are not eligble to claim for compensation, but this is not the case.
-Instead it may mean a high level of contributory negligence.
-Even if a person is deemed to be as high as 90% responsible for their accident, they would still be entitled to 10% of any damages calculated.
+A common situation is where a person was not wearing their seatbelt.
+Many people may assume this to mean that they are not eligible to claim for compensation, but this is not the case.
+Instead it may only mean a degree contributory negligence.

 With serious injury cases establishing the ratio of negligence is critical, because even small changes in percentage will have a large overall effect when the damages awarded are in the millions of pounds.
 A difference of 5% with damages of £5,000 will mean a reduction in compensation of £250.
 However that same 5% of damages totalling £5,000,000 will mean a reduction of £250,000!

 As a serious injury law firm we place a special emphasis on the importance of establishing the best liability outcome possible for our clients.
 We instruct some of the foremost liability experts in the country, who will fight for every percent, for exactly this reason.

 For each serious injury case, there are also detailed meetings where every member of the legal team is present.
 This is so that each participant can bring their considerable experience and expertise to bear, to ensure that no stone is left unturned in trying to achieve the best possible result.

 It is this individual attention from our team that allows us to take on and win cases which have been rejected by some of our competitors, because we have the ability to look at the situation from angles which others may not have considered.